SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item Epistemic uncertainty quantification of the multi-modal NeRF pipeline which considers lidar and visual uncertainties differently.
-This allows us to filter parts of the reconstruction that are unreliable by directly using sensor-specific characteristics.
-To do this, we extended BayesRays~\cite{goli2023bayesrays}'s vision-only uncertainty framework to also support lidar depth.
-This allows us to identify areas with reliable reconstruction (e.g., where there are visual features or abundant lidar measurements) and unreliable areas (e.g., uniformly-textured surfaces which have also not been scanned by lidar).
-Filtering based on the uncertainty estimates improves the reconstruction accuracy.
-This is a more principled approach compared to the surface-density-based filtering~\cite{tao2024silvr}. \item A submapping strategy that leverages per-image visibility information.
-Compared to the distance-based clustering method~\cite{tao2024silvr}, we develop a visibility-based clustering method which reduces visual overlap between submaps and in turn creates fewer artefacts at submap boundaries. \item Large-scale evaluation using two large-scale datasets from the Oxford Spires dataset~\cite{tao2024spires} with quantitative results from millimetre-accurate 3D ground truth.
+In summary, our contributions are as follows: \begin{itemize} \item An uncertainty-aware NeRF reconstruction system fusing lidar and vision that can reconstruct large-scale outdoor environments. \item Epistemic uncertainty quantification of the multi-modal NeRF pipeline as a principled approach to quantify the contribution of lidar and visual information to a 3D reconstruction, which can be used to improve reconstruction accuracy, especially at submap boundaries.
+Our method extends the vision-only uncertainty estimation framework proposed in BayesRays~\cite{goli2023bayesrays} to also support lidar depth.
+This allows us to identify areas with reliable reconstruction (e.g., where there are visual features or abundant lidar measurements) and unreliable areas (e.g., uniformly-textured surfaces which have also not been scanned by lidar). \item A submapping strategy that leverages per-image visibility information.
+Compared to the distance-based clustering method~\cite{tao2024silvr}, we develop a visibility-based clustering method which reduces visual overlap between submaps and in turn creates fewer artefacts at submap boundaries. \item Large-scale evaluation using two large-scale datasets from the Oxford Spires dataset~\cite{tao2025spires} with quantitative results from millimetre-accurate 3D ground truth.
 Further comparison is made to baseline radiance field methods that use SDF~\cite{wang2021neus} and 3D Gaussians~\cite{kerbl3Dgaussians} representations. \end{itemize}